 The Harm of Shame

-In decades past, many parents intentionally shamed their children.
-This practice has been mostly abandoned as we've come to understand that shaming has a negative impact on young them.
-Here are some of the downsides of shame.
+In decades past, many parents intentionally shamed their children to discourage certain behaviors.
+This practice has been mostly abandoned as we've come to understand that shaming has a negative impact on kids, not to mention everyone else.

 Creates a Sense of Hopelessness